ds4dm/ecole/docs/using-environments.rst

 optimization problem that will be loaded and solved by the `SCIP <https://scip.zib.de/>`_ solver during the episode.

-* The ``observation`` consists in relevant information extracted from the solver, for the user to decide what the next action will be (typically using a machine learning algorithm).
+* The ``observation`` consists of information about the state of the solver that should be used to select the next action to perform (for example, using a machine learning algorithm.)
-* The ``action_set``, if present, describes the set of candidate actions which are valid for the next transition.
-This allows us to deal with highly dynamic actions sets in a simple way.
+* The ``action_set``, when non-null, describes the set of candidate actions which are valid for the next transition.
+  This is necessary for environments where the action set varies from state to state.
   For instance, in the :py:class:`~ecole.environment.Branching` environment the set of candidate variables for branching depends on the value of the current LP solution, which changes at every iteration of the algorithm.
-* The ``reward_offset`` accounts for any computation happening in :py:meth:`~ecole.environment.EnvironmentComposer.reset` when generating the initial state.
+* The ``reward_offset`` is an offset to the reward function that accounts for any computation happening in :py:meth:`~ecole.environment.EnvironmentComposer.reset` when generating the initial state.
-  It has no effect on the control problem, and is only given for convenience when the cumulative reward of an episode is supposed to match a meaningful combinatorial optimization metric, such as the cumulated running time, the number of nodes, the number of LP iterations etc. For example, in :py:class:`~ecole.environment.Branching` a substantial computational effort can be spent in :py:meth:`~ecole.environment.EnvironmentComposer.reset`, which includes the presolving operation of the solver.
-That initial reward is not the result of an action though, and therefore has no purpose for learning algorithms.
+  For example, if clock time is selected as a reward function in a :py:class:`~ecole.environment.Branching` environment, this would account for time spent in the preprocessing phase before any branching is performed.
+This offset is thus important for benchmarking, but has no effect on the control problem, and can be ignored when training a machine learning agent.
-* The boolean flag ``done`` indicates whether the environment immediately reached a terminal state.
+* The boolean flag ``done`` indicates whether the initial state is also a terminal state.
-  This can happen in :py:class:`~ecole.environment.Branching`, where the problem instance can be resolved though presolving only (never actually starting the branch-and-bound algorithm).
+  This can happen in some environments, such as :py:class:`~ecole.environment.Branching`, where the problem instance could be solved though presolving only (never actually getting to branching).

 See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.reset`.